Yerinsfluxus/fluxdocs/FRONTEND_AND_DESIGN_REQUIREMENTS_SME_UNIFIED_IDENTITY.md

 ## For the design team (Figma)

-The SME app is its own product surface but shares an identity with Riverly's Personal and Corporate products.
-The screens below are everything the SME app itself needs.
-A user who also has a Personal account or a Corporate workspace will be able to jump into those other Riverly apps from the SME app via a switcher — the switcher just *links out* to the Personal app or the Corporate web; it doesn't render their UI inside SME.
+The SME app is its own product surface.
+It shares an identity (email + password) with Riverly's Personal app and Corporate web — so a single user can sign in to any of the three with the same credentials — but each app stays in its own product context at runtime.
+There is no in-app product switching.
+Inside the SME app, the user is always in SME.
+The only cross-product touchpoint is an informational list in Settings telling the user "you also have access to Personal / Corporate — here's a link to that app/site".

 ### Authentication & onboarding flow

+Onboarding ends at the dashboard, not at KYB.
+The user signs up, gives the business basics, and lands on the home screen — KYB upload is something they do from there, on their own pace.

 **A1 — Sign up (new identity)**
 Single screen capturing full name, email, phone number, password.
 Sends an OTP to the phone (and email if provided) for verification.
 After OTP verify, lands the user in the business-info step (A2).
 This creates a fresh Riverly identity AND immediately enrolls them in the SME product — there's no "pick a product" gate, because they're already in the SME app.

 **A2 — Business basics**
 Collects: business name (as registered with CAC), RC number (the CAC number for business names), industry (dropdown), business address.
 One screen, four fields.
-Save → next.
+Save → goes to the dashboard (A8).
+No KYB upload prompt here.

+**A7 — Sign in (existing identity)**
+For users who already have a Riverly identity (e.g., they signed up on the Personal app first and are now opening the SME app for the first time).
+One screen: email/phone + password, then OTP if device is unrecognised.

+The SME app handles product context automatically — there is no product picker.
+After the user authenticates:
+- The app calls `/identity/switch-product` with `productType: SME`.
+- If the identity has an SME membership → the call succeeds and the user lands on the dashboard (A8).
+KYB state is reflected via the banner.
+- If the identity has no SME membership yet → the call fails with a "no SME on this account" response; the app routes the user through A2 (business basics) → enrollment → dashboard.
+Personal / Corporate memberships the user may already have are ignored for this client; the SME app only cares about SME.

+### KYB upload (post-onboarding, reachable from dashboard or settings)

+KYB lives outside the onboarding chain.
+The screens below are reached either by tapping the dashboard banner or from Settings → "Business verification".
+The user can leave and come back any time without losing progress.

 **A3 — KYB document upload**
-Two required, two recommended documents (see KYB section below for rationale on which to include):
+The screen for uploading the documents.
+Required items:
 - CAC certificate (file upload — PDF or image)
 - CAC status report (file upload)
 - Proprietor's government ID — NIN slip / driver's license / passport (file upload)
 - Proprietor's BVN (text input — 11 digits)

-Followed by an in-app selfie capture for liveness/face-match against the ID.
+- Selfie / liveness capture (in-app camera)

 Each item is its own step or stacked on one scrollable screen — designer's call.
-Each accepts retry / re-upload until "Submit for review".
+Each accepts retry / re-upload.
+The user can save and resume — partial uploads persist.
+The screen has a clearly disabled "Submit for review" button until everything is supplied; once everything is in, the button becomes the way to flip the status to Pending Review.

 **A4 — KYB pending review**
-After submission, user lands on a status screen.
+Reached after the user taps "Submit for review" on A3 — or by tapping the dashboard banner while review is in progress.
 Shows: "We're reviewing your business — usually within X hours."
 Lists what was submitted.
 Has a "Contact support" affordance.

-**A5 — KYB approved / account ready**
-When backend flips KYB to approved, the user is bumped into the home dashboard (A8).
-Push notification at the same time.

 **A6 — KYB rejected / needs more info**
+Reached by tapping the dashboard banner when status is Rejected.
 Shows which document was rejected and why (free-text from the admin reviewer).
-Re-upload affordance for that specific item, plus a Submit button.
+Re-upload affordance for that specific item, plus a Submit button that returns the status to Pending Review.

-**A7 — Sign in (existing identity)**
-For users who already have a Riverly identity (e.g., they signed up on the Personal app first).
-One screen: email/phone + password, then OTP if device is unrecognised.
-If they don't yet have SME enrolled on this identity, route them through A2 → A3 → A4.
-If they already have SME and it's approved, go to A8.
-If approved but no transaction PIN set yet, go to T1.
+(There is no separate "Approved" screen — when backend flips KYB to Approved, the dashboard banner disappears and the user gains the ability to transact.
+A push notification announces it.)

 ### Home & navigation

 **A8 — SME dashboard (home)**
 Single business account view.
+Designer needs to handle four KYB states, because the dashboard is where users live during the entire KYB lifecycle:

+1. **KYB Not Started** (just signed up, no documents uploaded yet) — show a prominent banner near the top: *"Verify your business to start using your account"* with a "Get started" CTA that opens A3.
+Below the banner, the balance card shows ₦0.00 with a subtle "Pending verification" label.
+Quick-action buttons (Send Money, etc.) are visible but disabled / tappable-but-blocked with a tooltip "Complete verification to enable transfers".
+2. **KYB Pending Review** (user has submitted documents, awaiting admin) — banner copy changes to *"Documents under review — we'll notify you when it's approved"* with a "View status" CTA that opens A4.
+Same balance + disabled-actions treatment as above.
+3. **KYB Rejected** (admin rejected at least one document) — banner becomes prominent / amber: *"Some documents need your attention"* with a CTA that opens A6.
+Same disabled-actions treatment.
-Top: account balance (large), available vs ledger balance, account number with copy button.
-Below: a recent-transactions list (last 5–10), and quick action buttons — Send Money, Receive (shows account number / share sheet), View Transactions, Manage Account.
+4. **KYB Approved** — no banner.
+Full dashboard: balance card with real available + ledger balance, account number with copy button, recent-transactions list, fully-enabled quick-action buttons (Send Money, Receive, View Transactions, Manage Account).
 Top-right: profile / switcher entry (see SW1).

+In all four states the bottom navigation (A9) and top chrome are identical — the variance is only in the banner area and the enabled/disabled state of transfer actions.

 **A9 — Bottom navigation**
 Four tabs: Home, Transactions, Profile, More.
 (Designer can decide on exact labels — "Wallet" might fit better than "Home", etc.)